What the Mueller report says about Jared Kushner, Ivanka Trump and Donald Trump Jr.

 Breaking News Emails

-Notably, the report contains revelations about a 2016 meeting between President Donald Trump's son-in-law, Jared Kushner, incoming national security adviser Michael Flynn and a Russian envoy.
-It also provides details about how Ivanka Trump and other members of the president's inner circle reacted after learning about eldest son Donald Trump Jr.'s emails setting up the infamous June 2016 Trump Tower meeting with Russians; and it confirms correspondence between Donald Jr. and WikiLeaks about hacked Clinton campaign emails.
+Notably, the report contains revelations about a 2016 meeting between the president's son-in-law, Jared Kushner, incoming national security adviser Michael Flynn and a Russian envoy.
+It also provides details about how the president's daughter, Ivanka Trump, and other members of the president's inner circle reacted after learning about eldest son Donald Trump Jr.'s emails setting up the infamous June 2016 Trump Tower meeting with Russians; and it confirms correspondence between Donald Jr. and WikiLeaks about hacked Clinton campaign emails.

 Jared Kushner speaks out on White House security clearanceApril 2, 201902:01